justajeffy/arsenalsuite/cpp/lib/PyQt4/doc/sphinx/incompatibilities.rst

     assert(type(variant.toPyObject()) is QSize)

 It is hoped that this change of behaviour will not have a significant impact.
-However if you need the old behaviour then simple create a copy of your sub-class instance using the base class constructor as shown below::
+However if you need the old behaviour then simply create a copy of your sub-class instance using the base class constructor as shown below::

     variant = QVariant(QSize(mysize))